dribnet/purvs/README.md

 FINAL FONT:

- I use two sectors as module to build the letters and digits.One sector has stroke and anther doesn't.
-I think it is better for alphabets to transformation.Because the sectors can be changeful from o degree to 360 degree while the strokes can highlight the significant part.
-For the color palette, I use red, yellow, green to compose the alphabets so that they looks like red heart watermelon and yellow heart watermelon.The name of the fonts is "MELONLTR".
-I make effort to keep the fonts express clearly and easy to recognize.
-After modifying and adjusting , here is my final font.
+ I use two sectors as a module to build the letters and digits.One sector has a stroke and another doesn't.
+I think it is better for the alphabet to transform.Because the sectors can be changeful from o degree to 360 degrees while the strokes can highlight the significant part.
+For the color palette, I use red, yellow, green to compose the alphabets so that they look like red heart watermelon and yellow heart watermelon.The name of the fonts is "MELONLTR".
+I make efforts to keep the fonts express clearly and easy to recognize.

-In the 	draw_letters.js	file and exhibition.js file, I replace the SwapWords variable into : MELONLTR","CHERYNYN","12042019","JIANGXIN"

  The ten parameters per letter: size1 : radius of the first sector